 There are different types of carboxylic acid derivatives, such as acyl chloride, acid anhydride, esters and amides.
-Since their reactivity and stability are different, the nature of the synthesis reaction is different.
+Each has different reactivity and stability, so the synthetic reactions are different.

-However, by understanding the reactivity of each carboxylic acid derivative, you will be able to understand what kind of compounds can be synthesized.
-For carboxylic acid derivatives, the main reaction is nucleophilic acyl substitution, and it is possible to predict what kind of synthetic reaction will occur.
+However, by understanding the reactivity of each carboxylic acid derivative, you will be able to know what kind of compounds can be synthesized.
+For carboxylic acid derivatives, nucleophilic acyl substitution reactions are the main reaction, and we can predict what kind of synthetic reaction will occur.

-We will explain how to proceed with synthetic reactions using carboxylic acid derivatives, including the reaction mechanism.
+We will explain how to proceed with synthetic reactions using carboxylic acid derivatives, including the reaction mechanisms.

 Table of Contents

 - 1 Nucleophilic Acyl Substitution to Carbonyl Compounds

 - 2 Stability (Leaving Capacity) Varies with the Shape of the Carbonyl Compound

 - 3 Reactivity of Each Carboxylic Acid Derivative

 - 4 Understanding the Characteristics of Each Carboxylic Acid Compound